The Complete Guide To Off Leash Dog Training

 You can’t turn an apartment-dwelling pup into a trusted off leash companion overnight.
 Off leash dog training is challenging and time-consuming.
 Training your pup can take weeks or months.
 And training never really ends – you have to practice continually to make good behavior the norm.

-- Does your dog respond well to basic obedience training?
+- Respond well to basic obedience training?

 - Are you familiar with the leash laws in your area?